 Learn how to set up lined paper for note taking and handwriting on your infinite canvas.

 A great addition to the infinite canvas for freehand note taking and sketching, Concepts offers an elegant, customizable Lined Paper grid you can use to keep your notes tidy.
-From narrow rule for maximizing text to wide, elementary-style lines perfect for your child's handwriting practice, you can keep your note taking in line with your thoughts.
+From narrow rule for deep thoughts to wide, elementary-style lines just right for a child's handwriting practice, you can keep your note taking in perfect line.

-Here is how to set up a personalized style of Lined Paper on your infinite canvas, as well as how to set up an actual paper-sized artboard, export and print your notes.
+Here's how you can set up a personalized style of Lined Paper on your infinite canvas, how to set up an actual paper-sized artboard, and how to export and print your notes for later reference.

 Setting Up Your Lined Paper

-1. Open the Settings menu.
+1. In a new drawing, open the Settings menu.
 Under Grid Type, select Lined Paper.

-2. The default setting when you return to canvas is a nice, narrow ruled lined paper at 100% zoom.
-Just zoom in on the canvas to change it to a wider rule.
+2. The default setting when you return to the canvas is a nice, narrow ruled lined paper at 100% zoom.
+Just zoom in on the canvas to see it a little wider or write a little bigger.

 Narrow Ruled lined paper at 100%, and zoomed in to 200%.